lhm30/PIDGINv3/docs/install.rst

 1. ``Download and install Anaconda2 for Python 2.7 from https://www.continuum.io/downloads``

-2. Open terminal in Mac/Linux and run ``conda create -c keiserlab -c rdkit -c sdaxen --name pidgin3_env python=2.7 pip e3fp scikit-learn pydot graphviz``
+2. Open terminal in Mac/Linux and run ``conda create -c keiserlab -c rdkit -c sdaxen --name pidgin3_env python=2.7 pip e3fp scikit-learn=0.18 pydot graphviz``

 * N.B.
 Rdkit may not import on some systems due to a bug.
 If this happens upgrade to the latest version of conda before creating the above environment using: ``conda update conda``